Valps/gta2-map-compressor/README.md

 # Known problems

 - Intermediary gradient slopes with side tiles aren't fixed yet, so if you put tiles on an incomplete gradient slope, the forbidden side will be rendered in-game as a weird wall, preventing the player from passing through the slope.
-- Hidden surfaces removal is not implemented yet.
+- Hidden surfaces removal is not implemented yet. (workaround: remove them using the official map editor once, then reopen the map in PC compression mode and save it uncompressed.
+So thereafter the most hidden surfaces were disappeared)